Basic Musical Notation

 This is the bass (pronounced 'base' ) staff.
 The bass clef, also known as the F clef because it locates the line known as F, is on the far left.
 The bass clef uses the same musical alphabet as treble, but the letters start in different places.
 Instead of an E, the bottom line is a G, and the letters proceed logically from there.
 Again, simple mnemonics can be used to remember the names of the notes.
 The lines on the bass cleft, from bottom to top are: G, B, D, F, A (Good Boys Don't Fight Anyone), and the spaces are A,C,E,G (All Cows Eat Grass).

 This is a C clef.
-The C clef can move on the staff, and the center of the symbol is always over C. Depending on where it is, it is given different names.
-The note beside each clef is C. These clefs are used very infrequently.
+The C clef can move on the staff, and the center of the symbol is always over middle C. Depending on where it is, it is given different names.
+The note beside each clef is middle C. These clefs are used very infrequently.

 The Grand Staff

 When the bass and treble clef are combined and connected by a brace (left) and lines, they become the grand staff.
 This greatly increases the range of pitches that can be noted, and is often used in piano music, due to the piano's wide range.

 The vertical lines on the staff mark the measures.
 Measures are used to divide and organize music.
 The time signature determines how many beats can be in a measure.
 The thick double bars mark the beginning and ends of a piece of music.
 Measures are sometimes marked with numbers to make navigating a piece easier.
 The first measure would be measure one, the second measure two and so on.